KevinYang95/MPM-Net/README.md

 # MPM-Net
-MPM-Net: Multi-task Interactive Network with Progressive Multi-Granularity Learning for Image Recognition of Chinese Herbal Medicine

-The code and dataset will be released soon !
+MPM-Net: Multi-task Interactive Network with Progressive Multi-Granularity Learning for Herbal Medicine Recognition The code and dataset will be released soon !